George M. Carl

-The George M. Carl was a lake freighter with 10,000 ton displacement.
+George M. Carl was a lake freighter with a 10,000 ton displacement.

 History

 She was launched in 1922 as the Fred Hartwell by the American Ship Building Company in Lorain, Ohio.

 She was known as the Fred Hartwell until 1951, when she was renamed the Matthew Andrews.

 She was renamed the George M. Carl in 1962, and was decommissioned in 1984.

 She ran aground off the mouth of the Humber Bay on December 24, 1975.